Rockmount A.F.C.: Early years

 Rockmount A.F.C. was formed in 1924 in the Commons Road area of Cork city.
-The club was named after a local big house, Rockmount House, after the owner agreed to purchase some gear for the club.
-In 1924–25 the club entered a team in Cork City Minor League and in 1926–27 the club won its first trophy – the Munster Youth Cup.
-The 1926–27 season also saw the club enter a team in the Munster Junior League.
-Other members of this league included Cork Bohemians, Fordsons, Cobh Ramblers and Mallow United plus two clubs who shared their name with future League of Ireland clubs, Cork Celtic and Cork City.
-League success initially eluded Rockmount but they did win the Munster Junior Cup in both 1929–30 and 1932–33.
-In 1935 club activities were suspended.
-However Rockmount A.F.C. was revived in 1951–52, initially as a schoolboy team.
+The club was named in honour of a local big house, called Rockmount House, after the owner agreed to help with the purchase of jerseys for the club.
+In 1924–25, Rockmount joined the Cork City Minor League.
+In 1926–27 Rockmount also competed in the Munster Junior League and won the club's first trophy – the Munster Youth Cup.
+Other members of the Munster Junior League included Cork Bohemians, Fordsons, Cobh Ramblers and Mallow United plus two clubs who shared their name with future League of Ireland clubs, Cork Celtic and Cork City.
+Although success in the league was not forthcoming, Rockmount won the Munster Junior Cup in 1929–30 and again in 1932–33.
+However, in 1935 the club suspended all activities.

+Rockmount A.F.C. was revived in 1951–52, initially as a schoolboy team.
 In 1955–56, a junior team was also entered in the Cork Athletic Union League.
 Rockmount finished as runners up in the Cork AUL in 1959–60, 1965–66 and 1967–68 before they won the title in 1975–76.
 In 1967–68 they also won the Cork AUL's main league cup competition, the AOH Cup.
 In the final they defeated Everton 2–1 in a replay after the first game finished 3–3.

 Provincial level

 Rockmount later joined the Munster Senior League and during the 2000s and 2010s they emerged as one of the league's strongest teams, regularly winning the Senior Premier Division title.
 They won their first title in 1999–2000 and in 2014–15 they won their sixth.
 Rockmount have been Munster Senior Cup finalists on four occasions, each time losing out to League of Ireland opponents.
 In both 1997–98 and 2001–02 they lost out to Cork City.
 In 2008–09 they lost 2–1 to Waterford United.
 In the quarter-finals of the 2015–16 cup Rockmount drew 1–1 with Cork City before winning the tie 4–3 on penalties.
 In the semi-final they defeated Ringmahon Rangers 2–1 but then lost the final to Cobh Ramblers by the same score.
+In June 2026, the club began construction of a new artificial turf pitch with spectator facilities.